BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.2 =

+* Bugfix: fixing a situation where the word "available" could get cut off when italic in the floorplans grid

 = 0.15.1 =

 * Bugfix: fixing a rare case where multi-property sites could show wrong numbers of units for a given floorplan if that floorplan has an ID that is not unique.